5 Surprising Benefits of Blogging

 Linking to other established sites is also a great way to improve your SEO as well.
 Especially sites that carry a lot of credibility such as CNN, Forbes, a .gov or a .edu, any time you add these links within a post (or link to your site) it increases SEO.

 Even if a well-known industry leader links to your site it will improve your SEO.
 So the more chances you have to be a guest blogger for someone or if someone can guest blog for you and you can link to each other’s sites, the better.

 There are numerous ways to use blog post content after you hit publish.

-Not all blog posts just disappear, on the contrary, having a lot of blog content can easily be recycled into an e-book, which is what happened in the case of Ignore Everybody and 39 Other Keys to Creativity.
+Not all blog posts just disappear, on the contrary, having a lot of blog content can easily be recycled into an e-book or eventually an actual book, which is what happened in the case of Ignore Everybody and 39 Other Keys to Creativity.